carlosanunez/guardian/README.md

 Elphie\Guardian\GuardianServiceProvider,
 ```

-Run `php artisan migrate --package="elphie\guardian".
+Run `php artisan migrate --package="elphie\guardian"`.
 This will create a new user table.
 You are encourage to install this with a new fresh copy of Laravel.